QWEUser/bitstamp-liquidity-demo/README.md

 # Bitstamp - liquidity demo

-Click [here](https://qweuser.github.io/bitstamp-liquidity-demo/) to check the site and play with the numbers yourself!
+Click [here](https://qweuser.github.io/bitstamp-liquidity-demo/) to check out this project and play with the numbers yourself!

-This is a demo site, unaffiliated with Bitstamp.
-It serves to demonstrate Bitcoin liquidity on one of the oldest and most trusted crypto exhanges out there.
+__This is a demo site, unaffiliated with Bitstamp.
+It serves to demonstrate Bitcoin liquidity on one of the oldest and most trusted crypto exhanges out there.__

 # Note